 [Seeking refuge from their dying planet, two tech-savvy extraterrestrial cats land on Earth where their troubles continue.
 See https://susanbassmarcus.net/2018/12/31/a-new-zoocatron/ for CHAPTER ONE]

 They dashed from their hiding place behind the waste pile into the field behind the barn.
 The planet’s star was directly overhead, and its heat made Tepunia’s ears flick.
-Pointing her paw, she ordered Shvaart to crouch beside her deep within a row of tall plants.
-She leaned against a cluster of stalks, and they rustled.
-Tepunia hoped the furless ones they called ‘humans’ would not hear the noise and find them there.
+Aiming her paw at a row of tall plants, she ordered Shvaart to crouch beside her.
+Tepunia leaned against a cluster of stalks and cringed when they rustled.
+She hoped the furless ones they called ‘humans’ would not hear the noise and find them there.

 She peeked back at the barn and transmitted to Shvaart: “Hope those big cats don’t track us.
 They’re still sitting by the kahk, I mean mouse, hole.”
 She licked her lips.
 “Too bad I didn’t follow you inside the barn.
 At least you had some water and kibble.”